-- 3.31 SPDs can be adopted when the Council has considered the representations made, taken account of any issues raised and made any necessary amendments to the SPD.
-A meeting of the Council's Cabinet /Local Plan Committee will formally adopt the SPD and it will then be a material planning consideration for planning decisions. - 3.32 When planning authorities adopt a SPD, they must write to those who wished to be kept informed of its progress and prepare a consultation statement, that sets out who was consulted, summarises the main issues raised and shows how they have been addressed in the SPD.
+- 2.31 SPDs can be adopted when the Council has considered the representations made, taken account of any issues raised and made any necessary amendments to the SPD.
+A meeting of the Council's Local Plan Cabinet Committee or a Member Decision Day can be used to formally adopt the SPD and it will then be a material planning consideration for planning decisions. - 2.32 When planning authorities adopt an SPD, they must write to those who wished to be kept informed of its progress and prepare a consultation statement, that sets out who was consulted, summarises the main issues raised and shows how they have been addressed in the SPD.
 SPD are subject to a three month challenge period.

-EXAMINATION DPD - This is when the DPD is examined by an independent Planning Inspector
+EXAMINATION DPD - This is when the DPD is examined by an independent

+Planning Inspector